 Starting the Engine

-This chapter covers the learning to drive basics of moving off and stopping.
+This chapter covers the basics of moving off and stopping.
 Before starting the engine, you must always remember to take the precautions of checking that the parking brake is applied and the gear lever is in neutral.

 The next thing you need to do is make sure that the steering lock is disengaged.
-This is a simple security device which locks the wheel in place when the key is removed so that it cannot be steered.
+This is a simple security device which locks the wheel in place when the key is removed so that it can’t be turned.
 If the key won’t turn, just move the steering wheel up and down a little until the key clicks and releases the lock.

 Starting routines do differ from car to car, especially with modern keyless ignitions and various other developments.
-You may need to adapt these instructions to suit and refer to your car’s manual, but here we will deal with a standard key ignition.
+You may need to adapt these instructions to suit and refer to your car’s manual, but here we’ll deal with a standard key ignition.

 Turning the Key

 When you turn the key it goes through three positions.
 The first releases the steering lock.
-In the first position you can also operate some of the minor controls.
+In this position you can also operate some of the minor controls.

 The second position is the ignition.
 When the ignition is turned on, the warning lights will light up on the dashboard’s instrument panel.
 You should always check that those lights are working before starting the engine; familiarise yourself with what these lights mean.
 When you turn the key to the ignition position, you can also operate all the main electrical controls of the car.

 The third and last position is the starter itself.
-To start the engine, the first thing you have to do is to hold the clutch down with your left foot.
+To start the engine, the first thing you’ve to do is to hold the clutch down with your left foot.
 To get the engine running the key must be turned fully away from yourself.
-When you do that you will hear the engine turning.
-Sometimes it will start straight away; other times you will have to hold the key for several seconds.
-But as soon as you hear the engine start you can release the key, you can also ease your foot away from the clutch pedal.
+When you do that you’ll hear the engine turning.
+Sometimes it will start straight away; other times you’ll have to hold the key for several seconds.
+But as soon as you hear the engine start you can release the key, you can also take your foot away from the clutch pedal.